 Similar to a graphic designer, a digital learning designer's expertise lies in designing for the digital world.
 Digital designers develop great looking elearning, and also add value to your elearning by ensuring that interaction design and imagery enhance the memorability of the learning and make it ‘sticky’.
 (Also see stickiness.)
 One of our learning experience designers Kate Middleton shares some of her best advice here in her blogs.

 This approach encourages learners to find answers for themselves, often based around specific problems, rather than relying on someone to tell them.
 It encourages learners to explore, be curious, and experiment.
 It fits very well with the tenets of andragogy, though when used in a formal classroom setting learners’ exam results have often been poorer than if they had been exposed to more didactic methods.

-In double-loop learning, people analyse the results of their actions to see how they could improve outcomes, but also as a way of checking their underlying assumptions: it may be that improving the outcome involves modifying the system, rather than trying to modify specific actions.
+In double-loop learning (a concept developed by Chris Argyris), people analyse the results of their actions to see how they could improve outcomes, but also as a way of checking their underlying assumptions: it may be that improving the outcome involves modifying the system, rather than trying to modify specific actions.
 It helps answer the question “are we doing the right things?”
 Contrast with single-loop learning.

 eLearning / e-Learning / ELearning

 A generic term for interactive digital learning, although some people still use it to refer specifically to a type of SCORM-based course.
 Elearning became popular in the 1990s as a way of reducing training costs and downtime.
 It also allowed for a dynamic, multimedia approach to learning.
 Now, it includes other digital technologies to support L&D processes and deliver on key strategies.
 This blog post talks about how elearning can help your onboarding techniques.